cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Description: The Eclipse SR-7 is a high-precision sniper rifle, designed for long-range engagements.
 It features an advanced stabilization system and a powerful telescopic sight for pinpoint accuracy.
-The rifle\'s carbon-fiber body makes it lightweight and easy to maneuver, while its adaptive camouflage helps it blend into various environments.
+The rifle's carbon-fibre body makes it lightweight and easy to manoeuvre, while its adaptive camouflage helps it blend into various environments.

 Stats: